Luffy03/UniBiomed/README.md

 ## Download Datasets

-Our curated datasets are available at [Hugging face](https://huggingface.co/Luffy503/UniBiomed). **NOTE THAT** You need to download MedTrinity from https://huggingface.co/datasets/UCSC-VLAA/MedTrinity-25M.
+Our curated datasets are available at [Hugging face](https://huggingface.co/Luffy503/UniBiomed).
+Some of the datasets should be downloaded and processed from the original links.
 The datasets are organized as follows:
 ```
 ./ # project root
 data/Biomed